Ethiopia

 here we have another example of different scenes within the same framing. it is about the decapitation of saint john the baptist by a king called herod. the king had married his brother’s wife herodias. she hated john because he had lectured herod about this indecent marriage. though herod had put him in jail he considered him a too interesting interlocutor to change his imprisonment into martyrdom. until…

-on the occasion of the king’s birthday, his daughter salome has just completed a dance manipulating her veil in such a way that her father became very excited over it. she may wish whatever she likes and it shall be fulfilled. salome consults her mother, who sees her opportunity. the head of john the baptist would make a gorgeous present. a promise is a promise is also the king’s adage.
+on the occasion of the king’s birthday, his daughter salome had just completed a dance manipulating her veil in such a way that her father became very excited over it. she may wish whatever she likes and it shall be fulfilled. salome consults her

 NARGA SELASSI

-the narga selassi church is situated on the island of narga in lake tana. it differs in many ways from the previous debre sina maryam church. the roof is covered with corrugated iron, wich is considered more durable and luxury than a thatched roof. the roof is supported by the beautiful arcade of the stone outer wall as well as by the inner wall that contains gorgeous wooden doors and windows.
+the narga selassi church is situated on the island of narga in lake tana. it differs in many ways from the previous debre sina maryam church. the roof is covered with corrugated iron, wich is considered more durable and luxury than a thatched roof. the roof is supported by the beautiful arcade of the outer wall as well as by the inner wall that contains gorgeous wooden doors and windows.

 narga-door-jantromp-768x622